-Eliminate Credit Card Debt With This Payment Plan
+Eliminate Credit Card Debt With This 3 Effective Debt Payment Strategies

 Although my first formal job was as a credit card salesperson, and I knew exactly how they work, I quickly got caught up in them.
 I came to think that it was normal to have debts and that the only way to have something was to buy on credit.

-Once we have recognized that we have a problem and decided to fix it, the next step is to know the exact financial condition we are in.
+Once we have recognized that we have a problem and decided to fix it, the next step is to know the exact financial condition we are in before proceeding to debt repayment.
 For this, we must make a complete list of all the debts we have, both legal (signed in contracts) and honorable (loans to family and friends made with our word).

-This list of debts must include all possible information, at least:
+This list of credit card debts must include all possible information, at least:

 - To whom is owed (name of institution)